rust-stuco/lectures/week12/slides.md

 * OS threads
     * Very easy to express, but hard to synchronize and have overhead on startup
 * Event driven programming
-    * Can be perfomant with callbacks
+    * Can be performant with callbacks
     * Causes overly verbose non-linear control flow (debugging nightmare)
 * Coroutines
     * Supports many tasks like async